JacksonBurns/fastprop/paper/paper.md

 ## Regression Datasets
 See Table \ref{regression_results_table} for a summary of all the regression dataset results.
 Especially noteworthy is the performance on the ESOL and PAH datasets, which dramatically surpass literature best and have only 55 datapoints, respectively.
+Citations for the datasets themselves are included in the sub-sections of this section.

 Table: Summary of regression benchmark results. \label{regression_results_table}